nnh12/uthread/README.md

 # Uthread

-This is my own threading library that I implemeneted from scratch.
+This is my own threading library that I implemented from scratch.
 Just like Java threads or Linux Pthreads, my library supports API's to create, join, detach, and yield threads concurrently.
 This also includes a thread scheduler that manages the context switching between the calling thread + the target threads.

 The heart of all uthread APIs lies in `uthread.c`, which also includes the scheduler.